-Discrete-Event Simulation (DES) is an commonly used and important methodology for the study of complex systems such as networked protocols: however, classic DES approaches face massive computational and time requirements, which makes their usage prohibitive in large-scale scenarios.
-Valuable work aiming at overcoming these limits, have either attempted at parallelizing execution of packet-level simulation [13, 17] or using hybrid modeling techniques to alter the granularity of the simulation [26, 18, 27, 3, 31] or both [23].
+Discrete-Event Simulation (DES) is an important methodology for the study of complex systems such as networked protocols: however, classic DES approaches face massive computational and time requirements, which makes their usage prohibitive in large-scale scenarios.
+Valuable work aiming at overcoming these limits, have either attempted at parallelizing execution of packet-level simulation or using hybrid modeling techniques to alter the granularity of the simulation.
+Clearly, the area of cache networks modeling is also relevant.